 Is it true my warranty is voided if I don’t get my furnace serviced?

 Most manufacturers’ warranties necessitate annual equipment maintenance to remain valid, so neglecting your tune-ups can sometimes result in losing your furnace warranty, which can be major money if your equipment does ever malfunction in the middle of extreme temperatures.
-Make sure you get all you can from your warranty by ensuring it’s valid as long as possible with yearly furnace system tune-ups from Neal Harris Service Experts Heating, Air Conditioning & Plumbing.
+Make sure you get all you can from your warranty by ensuring it’s valid as long as possible with yearly furnace system tune-ups from Neal Harris Service Experts.

 What can I do to troubleshoot my furnace before calling a tech for service?